movestore/movestore.github.io/create_py_app.md

 Each App is defined by a **Runtime Environment** and an **Input Type** and **Output Type** (IO types) that have to be specified.
 Possible environments are R, R-Shiny and Python.
 Input and output (IO) types for Python are so far restricted to `MovingPandas.TrajectoryCollection`.
 MovingPandas Trajectory Collections can easily be transformed to GeoPandas objects.
 However, IO types can now be extended to any other movement related data types.

-After selecting Python as your Runtime Environment, check which types are available in the dropdown list.
+After selecting Python as your Runtime Environment, check which IO types are available in the dropdown list.
 If you need a new IO type for your App, please check out the instructions on how to [request a new IO type](IO_types.md).

 <kbd>![](files/initializeApp_sub3.png ':size=600x')</kbd>